mexx/FeatureSwitcher/README.markdown

 By default if no control feature behavior is provided all features are disabled.
 To provide a behavior simply assign it to ControlFeatures.Behavior.

 	ControlFeatures.Behavior = Use.AllFeatures.Enabled;

+# Versioning

+For version numbers we follow the [Semantic Versioning Specification](http://semver.org/).